 There are a limited number of placements available.
 Please note that joining WFGA does not necesarily guarantee you a WRAGS training place.
 Placements are subject to interview and waiting times vary throughout the country - sometimes you can be offered an interview at a garden almost immediately after registering - sometimes it can be some months and occasionally longer.
+In the larger cities - especially London - there are fewer gardens and more people wanting to do the training.
+In which case be prepared to wait a long time or be prepared to travel out into the country.
 Whilst you wait you can take full advantage of being a WFGA member and attend the Workshops and Workdays.

 Yes, you will be expected to work outside in all weathers wearing the appropriate footwear & wet weather clothing & other protective equipment as required.
 It is an important part of the training to learn to plan gardening tasks to take account of the weather conditions for each season”.

 The placement should be treated in the same way as paid work & trainees are expected to be reliable & consistent.
 Clearly a genuine emergency is different.